cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

      :languages: console,shell-session
      :keepslashes:

-     $ docker run -d --name cdap-sdk -p 11011:11011 -p 11015:11015 caskdata/cdap-standalone:|release|
+     $ docker run -d --name cdap-local-sandbox -p 11011:11011 -p 11015:11015 caskdata/cdap-local-sandbox:|release|

-   This will start the container (in the background), name it ``cdap-sdk``, and set the proxying of ports.
+   This will start the container (in the background), name it ``cdap-local-sandbox``, and set the proxying of ports.

 #.
 Start the *Standalone CDAP Docker container* with: